ST5010 - Sport Rehabilitation (2018/19)

 1. Screen, plan, prepare and apply appropriate treatment and rehabilitation programmes for the early to intermediate phases of sports rehabilitation

-2. Justify treatment and rehabilitation modalities for early to late sports rehabilitation
+2. Justify treatment and rehabilitation modalities for early to intermediate sports rehabilitation

 4. Screen, plan, prepare and deliver appropriate treatment and rehabilitation programmes for the late through to the functional phase of any sporting injury, including chronic, overuse injures

-5. Identify and differentiate treatment and rehabilitation modalities for late through to functional stages of injury healing, including chronic, overuse injures including prehabilitation considerations
+5. Identify, justify and differentiate treatment and rehabilitation modalities for late through to functional stages of injury healing, including chronic, overuse injures including prehabilitation considerations

 6. Plan, prepare and demonstrate a pre-discharge assessment for any injury across the sporting spectrum

-The assessment strategy will include a 1,400 word literature review that will require students to critique current rehabilitation articles.
-Practical assessment (1) will use examiner-chosen topics for a seen scenario where the students will be required to plan, prepare and deliver a rehabilitation programme for early or intermediate rehabilitation and will run for 25 minutes and will include a viva where the student will justify their rehabilitation choices.
-Practical assessment (2) will use a seen scenario that the student will use to plan and implement a late/pre-discharge rehabilitation programme.
-A list of relevant research will need to be handed in one week prior to the exam which will then be used during the viva section to evaluate the research and differentiate between identified rehabilitation modalities.
-The assessment will run for 45 minutes.
+The first practical assessment (LO 1, 2) will use examiner-chosen topics for a seen scenario where the students will be required to plan, prepare and deliver an individual rehabilitation programme for an early or intermediate rehabilitation and will run for 25 minutes and will include a viva where the student will justify their rehabilitation choices.

-- Andrews, J.R.
+Andrews, J.R.
 Harrelson G.L and Wilk, K.E (2012) Physical rehabilitation of the injured athlete, 4th Edition.
-W.B.
-Saunders Company, London
+London: W.B.
+Saunders Company

-- Knight, K.E (1995) Cryotherapy in sports injury management.
-Human Kinetics, Illinois, USA
+Knight, K.E (1995) Cryotherapy in sports injury management.
+Illinois: Human Kinetics, Illinois

-- Schmidt, R.A and Wrisberg, C.A (2008) Motor Learning and Performance: A situation-based learning approach, 4th edition.
-Human Kinetics, Champaign, IL, USA
+Schmidt, R.A and Wrisberg, C.A (2008) Motor Learning and Performance: A situation-based learning approach, 4th edition.
+Illinois: Human Kinetics